nabarcala/SOFF/README.md

 Hari Kalva

 ## Running the Classification
 For this project, the classification is being ran on a Jetson Nano.
 As long as a camera is attached and ready, then the following code can be ran to take a single picture and classify the picture using a retrained network.
 Keep in mind the available model is based on images of fruit.
-More details on this available [here](https://github.com/nabarcala/SOFF/blob/master/Fruit-Classification/README.md).
+More details on this available at [Fruit-Classification](Fruit-Classification/README.md).

 (Linux: set the script with executable permission by running chmod command)
 ```